MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/troubleshoot-missing-data.md

 ### Curl Client To Send Availability Test Telemetry Record

-For customers running Linux VMs, you could rely on Curl client to send a similar REST call instead of PowerShell.
+If you're running Linux VMs, you could rely on Curl client to send a similar REST call instead of PowerShell.
 Below is a Curl request to send a single Availability Web Test result record.
-You will need to adjust the ingestion endpoint host, the ikey value and the timestamp values.
+You will need to adjust the ingestion endpoint host, the iKey value and the timestamp values.

 Curl command for **Linux/MaxOS**: